 This page discloses personal relationships involving GiveWell's staff that GiveWell's audience may wish to consider in evaluating GiveWell's recommendations or GiveWell as an organization.
-In general, we will disclose relationships we judge to be highly important in many places (e.g., on our top charities page); relationships that appear only on this page are judged by us to be relatively unimportant, but still worth publishing for consideration.
+In general, we will disclose relationships we judge to be highly important in many places (e.g., on our top charities page); relationships that appear only on this page are judged by us to be relatively unimportant, but still worth publishing for consideration in line with our transparency value.
 Note that no relationships to date have fit in the former category.

 On this page, we disclose the following sorts of relationships:

-- Social, romantic, family or financial relationships between (a) GiveWell staff and (b) people at our top charities, standout charities, or GiveWell Incubation Grant recipients.
+- Social, romantic, family or financial relationships between (a) GiveWell staff and (b) people at our top charities, former top charities, former standout charities, or other grant recipients.

 - Romantic, family or financial relationships between (a) GiveWell Board members and (b) GiveWell staff.

 - Social relationships between (a) GiveWell Board members and (b) GiveWell's Chief Executive Officer that pre-dated GiveWell-based relationships between same.
 (For example, people who were friends with GiveWell's Chief Executive Officer prior to joining GiveWell's Board.)

 - Other relationships we feel are worth disclosing.

 As of the most recent update of this page, these relationships consisted of the following:

 - One for the World.
 We recommended a grant to support One for the World in August 2018.
 In April 2019, Stephanie Stojanovic joined GiveWell as a Major Gifts Officer.
 Stephanie was involved in organizing One for the World events; her husband, Steve Hind, was Chair of One for the World's Advisory Board and Executive Committee at the time we made the grant.